-Sometimes it was formally taught, but mostly it was imparted to me by his example.
-Because he was older and more mature when he accepted his call, he was serious about making up for lost time.
-Today my dad, who is beyond retirement age, still faithfully and effectively leads a church in Tempe, AZ, named CrossPoinTempe.
+As my Dad learned, I began to learn from him.
+Sometimes he taught formally, but mostly it was by his example.
+Today, my Dad, who is beyond retirement age, still faithfully and effectively leads a church in Tempe, AZ, named CrossPoinTempe as pastor.

 Pursuing that call included earning a degree.
-So, off we went to Grand Canyon University (not in the actual Grand Canyon) for college.
-While in Phoenix, I gained an internship at North Phoenix Baptist Church.
-This is where another group of people taught me about life and ministry.
+So off I went to Grand Canyon University (and Deanna went to Arizona State also in the Phoenix area) for college.
+While in Phoenix, I was able to intern at North Phoenix Baptist Church.